gmansillo/Firedrive/README.md

 If you're still not convinced, take a look to this lightning video tutorial: https://www.youtube.com/watch?v=7JLy4mNRd_E

+## Examples

+Checkout the demo site at http://demo.simplefilemanager.eu/.
+You'll find a lot of examples about how to use and customize Simple File Manager.

 ## Software requirements

 Simple File Manager needs Joomla!
 3.7+ and PHP 5.4+ to run.
 Also a running MySQL/MariaDB instance is required.